-In this guide we show you how to repair your BT YouView box by replacing the hard disk drive (HDD) inside it.
-This will cure the clicking/buzzing fault that stops your YouView box from booting up due to a failed hard drive.
+In this guide we show you how to repair your BT or Plusnet YouView box by replacing the failed hard disk drive (HDD) inside it.
+This will cure the clicking/buzzing/beeping noise fault that stops your YouView box from booting up due to hard drive failure.

-Note: Replacing the hard drive in your YouView box means you will lose all the recordings on your old hard drive.
-This is obvious if the old hard disk is broken, but if you are just upgrading your box with a larger hard drive then this will become ‘married’ to the box and your original drive will become ‘unmarried’.
+Note: Replacing the hard drive in your YouView box means you might lose all the recordings on your old hard drive.
+This is obvious if the old hard disk is broken, but if you are just upgrading your box with a larger hard drive the new drive will become ‘married’ to the box.
 If you put the original drive back in the YouView box later it might be wiped and reformatted automatically rather than being recognised again.

 First off, disconnect all cables from your YouView box and using a cross-head (Philips) screwdriver remove the screw on the back panel above the SCART socket.

 Turn the box over so it is bottom up and using a knife peel off the warranty sticker shown below:

 Remove the four screws then turn the box the right way up before removing the lid.